microverseinc/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

 > This repo includes intial code for social media app with basic styling.
 Its purpose is to be a starting point for Microverse students.
+> This is a social media app that provides the facilities to add the other user as a friend, add the post, and his friend can see posts, add a comment, and like the posts.
+To achieve these functionalities, I used the active record association in rails to connect my
+> database

 ## Built With